-Most women do not have any signs or symptoms of a precancer or early stage cervical cancer.
+Most women do not have any signs or symptoms of a precancer or early-stage cervical cancer.
 Symptoms usually do not appear until the cancer has spread to other tissues and organs.
-These symptoms may also be caused by a medical condition that is not cancer.
+Also, symptoms may also be caused by a medical condition that is not cancer.

 Any of the following could be signs or symptoms of cervical dysplasia or cancer: